Oscatel/fullstack-coding-exercise/README.md

 ### Notes
 Take as little or as much time on this as you feel you need.
-Your time is valuable, so we wouldn't expect you to take more than a few hours on this.
+Your time is valuable, so we wouldn't expect you to take more than 2-3 hours on this.
+We're interested in your approach, and ideas as much as we are a working app, so if something is not perfect don't worry, just tell us how you would improve it given more time.

 ### Submission
 Please commit your application to a public git repository (github, bitbucket etc)